 2017 is shaping up be another exciting year with the Sunshine Coast Competition pencilled in to be bigger and better.
 Meanwhile on the national scene the ARU have announced a Women’s National Sevens Competition.
 Being a university based competition this will be fantastic for USC next year and coming years.

-Starting next year, the competition would include players from universities around Australia as well as potential marquee recruits from the national Sevens team and state development squads.
+The 2017 semi professional competition includes players from universities around Australia as well as potential marquee recruits from the national Sevens team and state development squads.

 The ARU is hoping the competition will help accelerate the growth of women’s sevens, which has had a breakout year with the success of the Australian women’s side, with participation in the sport growing by a third in the past year.